 A successful user engagement strategy will positively impact your website’s ROI.

-The internet is a crowded place, and with so many businesses like yours out there all vying for attention, encouraging engagement from your users can put you ahead of your competitors.
+The internet is a crowded place, and with so many businesses like yours out there all vying for attention, increasing the user engagement on your website can put you ahead of your competitors.

 Here are three reasons why user engagement is such an important metric to track and consistently work to improve:

 Improve customer experience and satisfaction – The level of engagement your website receives can reflect the quality of the customer experience your website is providing.
 Websites that foster plenty of user interactions are usually providing a high-quality customer experience and will enjoy high levels of customer satisfaction.
 Generally, engaged users like what they see and have found your website, products, or services to be useful or enjoyable.
 Tracking user engagement metrics can help you to find ways to improve the overall customer experience your website is offering.

 Nurture return visitors – A website that encourages customer engagement is likely to have lower bounce and churn rates and see a higher rate of valuable, return visitors.
 This is because engaged visitors are more likely to feel a connection with your business, remember your website and return to it.
 These returning visitors are significantly more likely to convert into paying customers and boost your website’s ROI.

 Rank higher in search – Google wants to provide its users with relevant and high-quality search results.
 One way that it figures out which websites meet these requirements is by looking for pointers that indicate that users have found a website valuable, i.e. engagement metrics.
 Google’s algorithm looks at on-page engagement metrics like click-through rate and visitors’ average dwell time.

 Dwell time is an inherent measurement that helps search engines determine if a searcher’s needs were met with the results the search engine provided.
 Searchers will input their query, click through to a top result, and stay on a site that satisfies their need.
 For search engines, it’s a measure of their effectiveness.